JacekPardyak/r-py-jl-inkscape/README.md

-# R & Python Import Extensions for Inkscape
+# Julia, R & Python Import Extensions for Inkscape

-Inkscape extensions for executing R/Py scripts from Inkscape to represent the resulting R/Py plot inside the Inkscape canvas.
+Inkscape extensions for executing `jl`/`r`/`py` scripts from Inkscape to represent the resulting `jl`/`r`/`py` plot inside the Inkscape canvas.

 These extensions offer many more possibilities compared to the existing e.g. `Extensions`>` Render`> `Function Plotter`.
-You can use your own data, libraries, functions, ... whatever fits into an R or Python script.
-You can even blend the two languages.
+You can use your own data, libraries, functions, ... whatever fits into a Julia, R or Python script.
+You can even blend any two or all three languages.

 # Requirements

-R or Python and Inkscape should be installed on the platform.
+Julia, R or Python and Inkscape should be installed on the platform.
 On Windows Inkscape come with own Python installation but installation of new packages there is restricted.
 It is very likely that you have your own executable that needs to be specified.

 # Extension set up

-1. Make sure the `PATH` to` Rscript` is set in the Environment Variables of your system.
+1. Make sure the `PATH` to `julia`, `Rscript` or `python` is set in the Environment Variables of your system.

 2. Files from `extensions` folder of this repository:

+- `jl_import.inx`

+- `jl_import.py`

 - `r_import.inx`